-Part I covers the origins of modern normative and positive economics of institutions.
+Part I the introduction of the course present the basic problems of an economic theory of institutions and the necessary interconnection with social justice and the social contract, Then part I covers the origins of modern normative and positive economics of institutions.
 After a general presentation of the problem (which is stressed through the presentation of the impossibility result demonstrated di Ken Arrow) a considerable portion of the course is devoted to an introduction of neoclassical microeconomics, the ideal of perfect competitive market and its welfare properties, based on rational choice assumptions, which illustrates why economists are so much attracted by the ideal that society should resemble a perfect competitive market.
 This part, however, also shows why markets are normally not perfectly competitive, why some goods are not marketable, and why the normative properties of competitions may fail.
 At the end, also the discussion of the "Coase theorem" shows that "the market" cannot be the sole answer provided by economics neither to the demand for an optimal design of institutions, nor for a positive analysis of the institutions that would emerge form economic interactions.
+Thus an economic explanation of the emergence of more basic institution than the market s needed in terms of the constitutional contract (Buchanan).
 Such conclusion is reinforced by consideration of the institutions that can avoid the "tragedy of the commons" and the problem of growing inequalities.

 The second part (which, to be sure, is furtherly partitioned in two main sections) addresses contemporary normative and positive theories of economic policy aimed at social justice against the background of increasing inequalities in western societies.
 This part considers the principles illustrated by economic theories of justice (Buchanan Harsanyi, Rawls, Sen) - for the optimal shape of institutions (social choice).
 Social contract theories of the constitutional agreement take a relevant part, as they are understood through the economic models of bargaining and coalition games.
 Then, an introduction to the game theoretic analysis of the conditions of implementation and stability for such optimal institutions is provided.
 Institution are seen as conventions giving alternative coordination solutions to simple games.
 The emergence of cooperation and hence of compliance with the social contract is explained through the study of iterated prisoners' dilemma, and the problem of multiple equilibrium is illustrated.
 The course concludes with the presentation of a unifying perspective comprising both the normative and the positive treatment of institutions: the social contract is modeled as an equilibrium selection device (using the idea of choice under the veil of ignorance) resulting in the choice of a solution which satisfies normative requirements as well as the condition of uniqueness and stability.